All Episodes

 I think it was going in that direction.

-Janielle's also, I think, right.
+Danielle's also, I think, right.

-I mean, it was surprising in a sense that Justice Kennedy uh went the way he did here, although this case had the opinion itself, the majority opinion has a lot of caveats.
+I mean, it was surprising in a sense that Justice Kennedy went the way he did here, although this case had the opinion itself, the majority opinion, has a lot of caveats.

-The Supreme Court placed new limits on state laws that make it a crime for motorists as suspected of drunken driving or DUI to refuse alcohol tests.
+The Supreme Court placed new limits on state laws that make it a crime for motorists suspected of drunken driving or DUI to refuse alcohol tests.

 What's your take on it?

-I think that's that's absurd.
+I think that's absurd.

 One day, so we were doing Man on the Street in a nightclub when we did Hannity's America years ago in New York.

-I mean these night owls live very different lives than I do, obviously.
+I mean, these night owls live very different lives than I do, obviously.

-Anyway, so I waited for the place to get busy and I actually did buy drinks for my I did not have a single drop of alcohol.
+Anyway, so I waited for the place to get busy, and I actually did buy drinks for my I did not have a single drop of alcohol.

 I knew I was driving home.